boynton/clj-util/README.md

 #### EC2

-There also is an interface ro EC2 for provisioning and talking to clusters of machines in the cloud.
+There also is an interface to EC2 for provisioning and talking to clusters of machines in the cloud.

 For example: